 Systematic inspection and renewal of force mains was identified as a need in the 2015 SMP.
-Since FYB15, \$1.9 million has been spent on four different Force Main replacement projects.
-A new force main will be constructed beginning in FYB20 to convey flows from a newly constructed Walnut Creek Lift Station to to the gravity system that feeds into the Shoal Creek Water Reclamation Facility.
+Since FYB15, \$2.4 million has been spent on five different Force Main replacement projects.
+A new three mile force main is under construction to convey flows from the Walnut Creek Lift Station to to the gravity system that feeds into the Shoal Creek Water Reclamation Facility.